jillusc/Blackpool-Tower/README.md

 * the favicon was created using Photoshop: it echoes the shape of the tower: <img src="assets/images/README images/blackpool-tower-favicon.png">

-Navigation
+### Navigation

 <img src="assets/images/README images/navigation screenshot.png">

 * the menu features a house symbol for the home (top of page) link instead of the word 'Home' so that it's easier for users to differentiate it from the main content of the text sections (Past and Present); and because there is just the one page
-* for visual balance and space conservation, and because it is not a major part of the site, the sign-up section is also navigated via an icon: a simple envelope lets the users know at a glance that there is the option to interact
+* for visual balance, and because it is not a major part of the site, the sign-up section is also navigated via an icon: a simple envelope lets the users know at a glance that there is the option to interact and in what aspect
 * the sections have anchor links so that users can jump to each one for relevant content.
 In the menu, they are displayed left-to-right in order of appearance on the page for convention and ease-of-use
 * the footer contains relevant social media icons which link directly to The Blackpool Tower's official pages, opening in new tabs
-* all images have alt attributes and all icons have aria-labels for good practice with regards to accessibility
+* all gallery images have alt attributes and all links have aria-labels for good practice with regards to accessibility

-Page Sections
+### Page Sections

   1.
 <img src="assets/images/README images/1 section.png">

 The first section of the page is named simply The Blackpool Tower as it holds general, introductory information.
-It has an icon of a landmark next to it so remind the users of the subject and to keep consistent with the other sections.
-Some text is displayed in bold so that readers' attention is drawn to the fact that these are the names of the attractions and not just a description; there is a correct assumption that the terms can be copy/pasted into a search engine and relevant results found.
+It has an icon of a landmark next to the heading to remind the users of the subject and to establish consistency with the other sections.
+Some text is displayed in bold so that readers' attention is drawn to the fact that these are the names of the attractions and not only a description: there is a correct assumption that the terms can be copy/pasted into a search engine and relevant results found.
 This section features a video that the user can control; it communicates a real-world representation of the content so far very clearly; it also visually breaks up the page's chunks of text.
 <BR><BR>

   2.
 <img src="assets/images/README images/2 section.png">

-The second section, Past, has a summary of the tower's history using interesting facts spaced freely for ease of digestion by the reader; the icon is a timeline, chosen to reinforce the concept of the section's content.
+The second section, Past, has a summary of the tower's history using interesting facts spaced freely for ease of digestion by the reader.
+The icon is a timeline, chosen to reinforce the concept of the section's content.
 <BR><BR>

   3.
 <img src="assets/images/README images/3 section.png">

-The third section, Present, details what is happening currently at the tower; the icon is of people to suggest that the tower's status is that of providing entertainment and it is popular.
+The third section, Present, details what is happening currently at the tower.
+The icon represents people to suggest that the tower's status is that of providing entertainment and group activities and that it is popular.
 <BR><BR>

   4.
 <img src="assets/images/README images/4 section.png">

-The fourth section is the gallery, showing a group of images which, on larger screens, display in columns via the use of Flexbox; the icon is a retro camera in keeping with the historical, fun aspect of the attraction and its location.
+The fourth section is the gallery, where the user can view a group of images of the tower seen at different times of day and from a variety of perspectives.
+On larger screens, they display in columns via the use of Flexbox.
+The icon is a retro camera in keeping with the historical, fun aspect of the attraction and its location.
 <BR><BR>

   5.
 <img src="assets/images/README images/5 section.png">

-The fifth section contains the address of the tower and an embedded Google Map to give a visual clue; the section's title and icon are appropriate.
+The fifth section contains the full street address of the tower with an embedded Google Map: this provides a further visual clue to the user where they can see the tower's position within its surroundings and what other amenities are in the vicinity.
+The map opens in a new tab when clicked and users can then easily navigate to the location.
+The section's title and icon are again appropriate to the content.
 <BR><BR>

   6.
 <img src="assets/images/README images/6 section.png">

-The final section is where users can submit their information to receive further information if desired; the form is short and non-intrusive - only basic information is requested - but users can communicate freely via the Message box.
-The form requires a name and a valid email address, and the button's colours change when clicked.
+The final section is where users can submit their information to receive further information if desired; the form is short and non-intrusive, with only basic information requested, but users can communicate freely via the Message box.
+The form will alert the user that a name and a valid email address are both required, and the Send button's colours change when clicked to show that it is functioning.

 ## Features to implement

-* a burger menu would be nice and possibly expected by users of mobile phones
+* a burger menu would be a nice modification and possibly expected by users of mobile phones
-* a message to confirm form submission would be helpful for the user so that there is no question of whether inputing their information has been successful
+* a message to confirm form submission would be helpful for the user so that there is no question of whether inputting their information has been successful

 ## Testing